Log in to Facebook.com and click the Games bookmark on the left, or visit https://www.facebook.com/games/instantgames.

-If you're experiencing issues or have any payments questions, let us know and we’ll work with you to make sure the problem is taken care of.
+If you're experiencing issues or have any payments questions, let us know and we’ll work with you to make sure the problem is addressed.

 If you haven't received your payment by the 21st of the month, please check the following before contacting support:

-If you are the admin of the account, you will be able see the Financial Entity associated with your account within your business manager dashboard here.
-If you would like to be added as a financial account administrator, please ask a current administrator for your organization.
+If you are the admin of the account, you can view the Financial Entity associated with your account in your Business Manager Dashboard.
+If you'd like to be added as a financial account administrator, ask a current administrator for your organization.
 Once you're Facebook friends, they can add you directly on the Facebook Developers Site.

-To restrict the access to your game to a custom list of countries:
+To restrict game access to a custom list of countries:

-During submission for Instant Game app review, you must provide an Apple Developer team ID in accordance with Apple's App Store Review Guidelines 4.7.
+During submission for instant game app review, you must provide an Apple Developer team ID in accordance with Apple's App Store Review Guidelines.
 This enables distribution of your game on iOS.
 Using an invalid or expired Developer team ID may lead to your game being removed.

 You can find your team ID by logging into your Apple Developer Account.

 Developer game submissions and launches are limited to one per week.
 You can submit and publish two games over the course of two weeks.
 One game can be reviewed by Facebook per week, and one game can be published per week, once it has been reviewed and approved.
 We created this limit to help you be successful as you launch your game.

 To learn more about the review process, see the Submitting for Review section in the Launch Checklist.